pedrolucaslco/pedrolucaslco/README.md

 I'm Web Developer
 -------------

-I'm 19 and I've be leaning code since 14, but stoped for a while and now I'm back trying to build my career in Front-end Development.
+I'm 19 and I've be learning code since 14, but stoped for a while and now I'm back trying to build my career in Front-end Development.

 *   🌍  I'm based in Brazil
 *   🖥️  See my portfolio [Here](http://github.com/pedrolucaslcosta?tab=repositories)